mgathu1/bookreader/README.txt

-The Internet Archive BookReader is used to view books from the Internet Archive online and can also be used to view other books.
+A fork of the Internet Archive BookReader, used to view the Internet Archive's or other books.

-Developer documentation:
+Aims of this fork:
+- update libraries;
+- simplify the code;
+- separate the bookreader from the toolbar, for ease of customization.

+Original documentation
 http://openlibrary.org/dev/docs/bookreader

-Hosted source code:
+Original source code:
 http://github.com/openlibrary/bookreader

 The source code license is AGPL v3, as described in the LICENSE file.